 When is Ganesh Chaturthi?

-Ganesha Chaturthi, also known as 'Vinayak Chaturthi' or 'Vinayaka Chavithi' is the day when all Hindus celebrate the birthday of Lord Ganesh.
+Ganesha Chaturthi, also known as 'Vinayak Chaturthi' or 'Vinayaka Chavithi' is the day when all Hindus celebrate one of the most popular deities, Lord Ganesh.

-It is a holiday in the Andhra Pradesh, Goa, Gujarat, Maharashtra, Orissa, Puducherry and Tamil Nadu regions of India.
+In 2019, Ganesh Chaturthi is a regional public holiday in Andhra Pradesh, Goa, Gujarat, Karnataka, Maharashtra, Odisha, Puducherry, Tamil Nadu, Telangana.

 The festival is observed in the Hindu calendar month of Bhaadrapada, starting on the shukla chaturthi (fourth day of the waxing moon).
 This means the date will normally fall between 19 August and 20 September.

 Ganesh may also be known by the names Ganapati, Ekadanta, Vinayaka, Pillaiyar and Heramba.

 This remains one of the most widely celebrated festivals in the Country, partly because Ganesh is one of the most popular deities for worship.
 His blessings are often invoked at religious ceremonies as he is the one who can remove all obstacles to success, particularly when people are starting a new business or enterprise.
 Ganesh is known as the giver of fortune and one who can help to avoid natural calamities.
 Ganesh is also the patron god of travelling.

 Ganesh is depicted with an elephant's head on a human body and in the Hindu tradition he is the son of Lord Shiva and the Goddess Parvati.

 In certain parts of India, such as Andhra Pradesh and Maharashtra, the festival is celebrated for ten days and is a very public occasion.
 Elsewhere it may celebrated in homes, where hymns are sung and offerings made to Ganesh.
 Sweets are a common offering as Hindu legend has it that Ganesh liked them.